SioKCronin/Enron/README.md

 ## Overview

+The 2001 Enron crisis, [cited](https://en.wikipedia.org/wiki/Enron_scandal) as the biggest audit failure and America's largest bankruptcy reorganization at the time, has had lasting effects on the global economy.
+The magnitude of deception and exploitation has left many wondering what could have been done to prevent this financial disaster.

-The goal of Enron POI is to determine persons of interest (POI) involved in the Enron financial scandel by analyzing publically available company data (personnel financials and communications).
-This project employes the assistance of machine learning classifiers to alogorithmically calculate the liklihood of plausible POI classifications from the cmopany data.
-With this project I am interested in seeking what computational tools will help us glean vaulable insights into possible POIs.
+The goal of Enron POI is to see if it is possible to leverage machine learning to determine persons of interest (POI) involved in the Enron financial scandel.
+This project employs K Nearest Neighbors to calculate the liklihood of plausible POI classifications from publically available Enron  data (personnel financials and communication).

 ## Data